Archival Disc: Specifications

-At first, the discs were designed to hold 300 gigabytes of data, then a second version of the discs could hold up to 500 gigabytes, and eventually a third version of the discs could store up to one terabyte of data, based on the roadmap plans of both companies.
+Originally, the discs were designed to hold 300 gigabytes of data, then a second version of the discs could hold up to 500 gigabytes, and eventually a third version of the discs could store up to one terabyte of data, based on the roadmap plans of both companies.

 The Archival Disc standard jointly developed by Sony and Panasonic used signal processing technologies such as narrow track pitch crosstalk cancellation, high linear density inter-symbol interference cancellation and multi-level recording.
 The disc structure features dual sides, with three layers on each side, and a land and groove format.
 The track pitch is 0.225 μm, the data bit length is 79.5 nm, and the standard will utilise the method of Reed–Solomon Code error correction.

-In 2019, Sony and Panasonic released a third-generation Optical Disc Archival.
+In 2019, Sony and Panasonic released a third-generation Optical Disc Archive.
 In 2020, Sony began shipping their Gen3 PetaSite Optical Disc Archive, which could store up to 2.9 PB of data.

-Roadmap

-In the summer of 2015, Sony was scheduled to release a roadmap plan to increase Archival Disc capacity from 300GB to 1TB per disc.
-A release timeline for larger-capacity discs was not released as of 2022.

 Use

 Sony expected the new standard to see usage in the film industry (such as storage of 4K resolution audiovisual data), archival services, and cloud data centres handling big data.
-The disc format was not intended as a consumer storage medium as of 2014, but rather for professional-level data archives.
-In order to reach a larger capacity whilst ensuring higher playback signal quality, the standard will employ crosstalk cancellation and partial-response maximum-likelihood (PRML) signal processing.
+By 2014, the disc format was not intended as a consumer storage medium, but rather for professional-level data archives.
+In order to reach a larger capacity whilst ensuring higher playback signal quality, the standard was planned to employ cross talk cancellation and partial-response maximum-likelihood (PRML) signal processing.
 Both companies marketed the optical format under their respective brands.

 Sony used Archival Disc in their Optical Disc Archive professional archival product range, and aimed to create at least a 6-TB storage medium.
-As of 2020, they offered 5.5 TB Optical Disc Archive Cartridges.
+By 2020, they were offering 5.5 TB Optical Disc Archive Cartridges.
+It was also used in Sony's everspan product, which could hold up to 180 PB of data.

-In 2016, a use case for Archival Disc was projected for cold data storage within the datacenter.
+In 2016, a use case for Archival Disc was projected for cold data storage within the data center.